About me

 That is the basis of my novel, Murder is Uncooperative, and the sequel I am working on now.

-My mystery short stories have appeared in Ellery Queen Mystery Magazine, The People’s Friend, Mystery Weekly, Over My Dead Body, Mysteryrat’s Maze podcast, and a number of anthologies.
+My mystery short stories have appeared in Ellery Queen Mystery Magazine, Alfred Hitchcock Mystery Magazine, The People’s Friend, Mystery Magazine, and other magazines and anthologies.

 I have recently completed a historical mystery, entitled Summer Smoke.
-An early version of this was a finalist in the Freddie Award for Writing Excellence, sponsored by the Florida Chapter of Mystery Writers of America.
-It is a finalist for the Killer Nashville Claymore Award 2019.
+Earlier versions were finalists in the Freddie Award for Writing Excellence, sponsored by the Florida Chapter of Mystery Writers of America, and the Killer Nashville Claymore Award 2019.

-I am a former director of Crime Writers of Canada, and the current vice president of Sisters in Crime – Canada West.
+I am a former director of Crime Writers of Canada, and the former vice president of Sisters in Crime – Canada West.
 I’m also a member of the Short Mystery Fiction Society.

-I have served over two years as a member of the Vancouver Police Board, which provides civilian oversight to the police department.
+I served three years as a member of the Vancouver Police Board, which provides civilian oversight to the police department.

-I live in Vancouver, with my husband and two very pampered cats.
+I live in Vancouver, with my husband and a very pampered cat.
 My house is over a hundred years old and was first owned by a police officer.